joshvillbrandt/GoProController/README.md

 # Setup

+This app depends on python-dateutil.
+If you don't have that installed already:

+    sudo apt-get install python-dateutil

-To use this app, you must first set up a Django project.
+To use this app, you must have a Django project already set up.
 Try out [django-quick-start-project](http://github.com/joshvillbrandt/django-quick-start-project) for an easy start.

     django-admin startproject --template=https://github.com/joshvillbrandt/django-quick-start-project/archive/master.zip --extension=py,html GoProSite